 The Usborne Academy Week is an opportunity for eight people from groups currently under-represented in publishing, to spend a week at Usborne and experience daily life in a range of different departments including editorial, design, marketing, production and rights.
-Following a very successful inaugural year in 2018, we will be holding the Academy Week again this year, from 5–9th August 2019.

-To make this opportunity accessible to people from across the UK, Usborne will provide accommodation in nearby university halls for all eight Usborne Academicians, along with a one-week Zone 1-2 travel card so they can make the most of what London has to offer while they're here.
+To make this opportunity accessible to people from across the UK, Usborne provide accommodation in nearby university halls for all eight Usborne Academicians, along with a one-week Zone 1-2 travel card so they can make the most of what London has to offer while they're here.
 They will be paid the London Living Wage for the full 40-hour week.
-We will pay standard price rail fares from anywhere in the UK, so that they can come to London for this placement.
+We pay standard price rail fares from anywhere in the UK, so that they can come to London for this placement.

 The Usborne Academy 8 from 2018 get a personal book signing session with author Holly Bourne

 Find out about the UA8's experience of the Usborne Academy on our blog.

 I had a wonderful time in @UsborneRights on Thursday & generally at @Usborne over the week 😄 The Usborne Academy is such a wonderful and supportive programme & I really hope other publishers followin Usborne's footsteps! #Usborneacademy https://t.co/CpWllBUomd— Serena Arthur (@Serena_Arthur) August 9, 2019

 on route back to Cardiff after an incredible week at the #UsborneAcademy!! ✨— nad 🌻 (@scorpioreads) August 10, 2019